How to Create Agents

 - “Preferred Name” for person Agents should be the Agent’s full name with at least a middle initial (e.g., Kurt E. Galbreath) and for organization Agents should be the full organization name with no abbreviations or special characters (e.g., Michigan Department of Natural Resources).
 Other variations of the name can be attached to the Agent after it is created, see “Agent Names” below.

 - Next to “Autogenerate name components from preferred name” click the “[ if blank ]” link.

 - Add in any remarks you may have and click “Create Agent.”

 - You may be warned not to create versions of “unknown”.
 If any of the options presented as possible duplicates look like they might be your Agent, cancel the Agent creation and investigate whether your Agent already exists in Arctos.
 If you have selected an Agent name that includes any initial, you will receive this warning.
 If you are using the convention above (full name with middle initial), you can click to force creation.
-If you are creating an Agent such as A.B.C. or S. Smith, you may want to consider the option of using “unknown” along with the verbatim collector attribute.
+If you are creating an Agent such as A.B.C. or S. Smith, please use the verbatim agent attribute.

 - Your new Agent will appear on the right hand side of the Agent page.
 You can now add alternate name spellings, statuses, relationships and addresses to the Agent.

 The additional fields described below can assist Arctos users in determining that they are working with the appropriate Agent.
 Please take the time to make each Agent’s information as complete as possible.